 Take a trip around the world with Reinhold Würth

-For his 83rd birthday, Prof. Dr. h. c. mult.
-Reinhold Würth, Chairman of the Supervisory Board of the Würth Group’s Family Trusts, received a special gift from his daughter Bettina Würth and the Central Managing Board: a hand-made globe displaying places and events which played an important role in the life of Professor Würth.
-The establishment and development of the Würth Group can also be traced on this globe.
+On the occasion of his 83rd birthday Prof. Dr. h. c. mult.
+Reinhold Würth, Chairman of the Supervisory Board of the Würth Group's Family Trusts, a special globe was created: It is a handmade copy on which places and events that play an important role in Prof. Würth's life are listed.
+Thus, the creation and development of the Würth Group can also be traced on the globe.

 Its sheer size is impressive: Measuring 127 cm in diameter and roughly 150 cm in height, the globe is a real giant.
 The model named “The Churchill” is one of the largest globes manufactured by the company Bellerby & Co in London.
 It was made and individualized for Professor Würth.
 An original that is unique in its kind.
 Professor Würth’s life story and the history of the Würth Group told by the globe are impressive – just as the story behind the globe itself.